 Music and Dementia

-Standardizing music therapy protocols remains challenging, especially considering the various types and stages of dementia.
-Empirical music therapy approaches, guided by clinical observation and research on music cognition, offer potential benefits in improving patients' cognitive function and emotional well-being.
-The emergence of Neurologic Music Therapy (NMT) introduces a scientific dimension, where qualified therapists use brain stimulation techniques using musical elements such as rhythm and melody to engage patients.
-The fusion of scientific research and musical composition is crucial in creating music that addresses patients' physiological and psychological needs.
-NMT is an exemplary model, merging scientific knowledge with musical expression to enrich dementia care.
+Standardising music therapy protocols is a challenge because there are different types and stages of dementia.
+Empirical approaches to music therapy, guided by clinical observation and research on musical cognition, can help improve cognitive function and emotional well-being.
+Neurological Music Therapy (NMT) is a scientific approach where qualified therapists use musical elements such as rhythm and melody to engage patients.
+Combining scientific knowledge with musical expression is crucial to creating music that meets patients' needs.
+NMT is an excellent example of this approach, combining science and music to improve dementia care.

-Unlocking the Potential of Composed Music for Dementia Care
+The Effectiveness of Original Music Composed for Dementia Care

 The Therapeutic Power of Relaxing Music

-Numerous scientific studies highlight the potential of relaxing music to alleviate agitation among individuals with dementia.
-Research carried out in nursing homes shows that music played during meals in nursing facilities can have a calming effect on residents with cognitive impairment.
-Music with a slow tempo of 80-100 beats per minute can reduce agitated behaviour.
-The tempo is the most critical factor in relaxing patients, followed by melody and rhythm.
+Numerous scientific studies have highlighted the potential of relaxing music in alleviating agitation among individuals with dementia.
+Research conducted in nursing homes has shown that playing music during meals in senior facilities can calm residents with cognitive impairments.
+Research has found that music with a slow tempo between 80 and 100 beats per minute can help reduce agitated behaviours.
+Tempo is the most critical factor in relaxing patients, followed by melody and rhythm.
+Moreover, specific instruments like the piano and strings are more relaxing compared to percussion or brass instruments.

-Additionally, specific instruments such as piano and strings are more calming than percussion or brass, while the voice evokes memories and emotional responses.
-Personalized music playlists have also demonstrated positive effects on dementia symptoms, such as reducing agitation and improving mood, suggesting a potential alternative without a music therapist.
-However, further research is needed to understand different patient responses, particularly regarding different types of dementia.
-Although some studies report conflicting results, relaxing music has demonstrated effectiveness in nursing homes.
+Meanwhile, vocals evoke memories and emotional responses.
+Personalised playlists have also demonstrated positive effects on dementia symptoms, such as reduced agitation and improved mood, suggesting a potential alternative without the presence of a music therapist.
+However, further research is needed to understand the diverse responses of patients, especially regarding different types of dementia.

 The Influence of Familiarity in Dementia Care Music Therapy

-Research delves into the effects of familiar and unfamiliar music on dementia patients.
-Unfamiliar music can reduce attention and avoid negative memories.
-Familiar music stimulates the brain and improves self-awareness.
-However, some experts argue that pace is more crucial than familiarity.
-Functional MRI studies show that familiar music activates the frontal lobe, while unfamiliar music reduces activation in the frontal cortex.
+The research explores the effects of familiar and unfamiliar music on dementia patients.
+Unfamiliar music may reduce attention and avoid negative memories, while familiar music stimulates the brain and enhances self-awareness.
+Some experts argue that rhythm is more important than familiarity.
+Studies show that familiar music activates the brain's frontal lobe.In contrast, unfamiliar music reduces activation in the frontal cortex.
 Familiar music can evoke both positive and negative memories.
-Creating original music could stimulate specific brain regions, promoting patient relaxation.
+Creating original music may stimulate specific brain regions, promoting patient relaxation.
+Salvatore Petrone suggests that creating original music, perceived as unfamiliar, stimulates particular brain areas and induces less reactivity in patients, fostering relaxation.

 The Influence of Musical Instruments in Dementia Care

-Timbre, the distinct quality of sound that helps differentiate instruments, plays a vital role in music therapy for dementia care.
-Its processing occurs in specific brain regions, impacting recognition and emotional responses.
-Although we do not fully understand the link between timbre and emotions, making modifications through ADSR envelope alterations can affect emotional reactions.
+Timbre is an essential element of sound that distinguishes different instruments and plays a critical role in music therapy for dementia care.
+The processing of timbre occurs in specific brain regions, which affects recognition and emotional responses.
+Although the connection between timbre and emotions is not fully understood, any changes made to it can have an impact on emotional reactions.

-Critiques of studies on timbre highlight gaps in interdisciplinary research and limited participant diversity.
-Dementia types like SD or PNFA can hinder instrument recognition due to declining brain regions.
+Critiques of timbre studies have highlighted a need for more interdisciplinary research and limited participant diversity.
+Additionally, certain types of dementia, such as SD or PNFA, can hinder instrument recognition due to decreased brain regions.

-Given this research, the project's author opts for instruments with smoother timbre, like the piano or harp, to craft pleasant and accessible music for dementia patients.
+Based on this research, the project's author chose softer timbres, such as the piano or harp (when played correctly), to create pleasant and accessible music for dementia patients.

 Consonance and Dissonance in Music Therapy